Addi-11/Virtual-Classroom/README.md

 ### Setup

 * Git Clone the Repo or download the Project Zip file.
 * Extract the files in the htdocs directory where you installed [XAMPP](https://www.apachefriends.org/index.html).
   Lets assume you installed [XAMPP](https://www.apachefriends.org/index.html) in C drive.
 Then your path to htdocs will be,
   ```
   C:/xampp/htdocs/
   ```

 * Start the Apache & MySQL(or MariaDB) module in XAMPP Control Panel.

-* Go to phpmyadmin from your browser & import the database which is provided as a SQL file in the Project zip under Database folder.
+* Go to phpmyadmin from your browser & import the database which is provided as a [SQL file](database/e_classrooms.sql) in the Project zip under Database folder.
+* Change the credentials in [config file](includes/config.php) to your username, server (usually localhost) and password.

 ## Build With